omerlin/yncrea-virtualization/docs/dockerBasics.md

 ````

 ## Public registry
+[Docker Hub](https://hub.docker.com/) is the default public registry.
+There are other public registry free for reading image (Redhat http://quay.io for example)

+!!!
+Note
+    Don't hesitate to create your own free registry at Docker Hub.

 ## Private registry

+!!!
+Warning
+    Don't confuse between Saas private registry (so managed registry) and company private registry.
+    Even at Docker you can have private registry (one free per account)

 Private registries are used to manage your company artifacts.
 Some common private registry :